lupyuen/pinetime-rust-mynewt/rust/app/src/wayland.md

     -lGLESv2
 ```

-Run the `egl` app on our Linux machine like this..
+Run the `egl` app on our Linux machine like so..

 ```bash
 # Start the Weston Wayland Compositor on our computer with the PinePhone screen dimensions